MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ---
-title: Deploy hybrid app with on-prem data that scales cross-cloud
+title: Deploy hybrid app with on-premises data that scales cross-cloud
 description: Learn how to deploy an app that uses on-premises data and scales cross-cloud using Azure and Azure Stack Hub.
 author: BryanLa
 ms.topic: article